spikedoanz/public/wirehead-blog.md

 Documents deleted:  how corrupted / incomplete samples were thrown away
 ```

-You can use these logs to get some figures for benchmarking
+You can use these logs to get some figures for benchmarking:
 ```python
 >>> 1722356737.930378-1722356716.8162937
 21.114      # seconds between swaps